-The bill seeks to reform the approach to unexcused student absences by removing the requirement for school districts to file truancy petitions before a child's fifth unexcused absence.
-Instead, it mandates that school districts must enter into an attendance agreement with the parent or child (if aged eight or older) either directly or through a community engagement board.
-Truancy petitions will only be filed if the attendance agreement is not complied with or if no agreement is reached.
-The bill also emphasizes the importance of early intervention programs and outlines specific steps to be taken after a child's fifth unexcused absence, including the establishment of an attendance agreement and the involvement of community engagement boards to identify barriers to attendance.
+The bill aims to reform the handling of unexcused student absences by removing the requirement for school districts to file truancy petitions before a child's fifth unexcused absence.
+Instead, it mandates that school districts must create an attendance agreement with the parent or child (if aged eight or older) through direct engagement or via a community engagement board.
+Truancy petitions will only be filed if there is non-compliance with the attendance agreement or if no agreement is reached.
+The bill highlights the role of community engagement boards in providing early intervention programs to reduce truancy and prevent juvenile court involvement.

 Engrossed Bill: 28A.225.0261, 28A.225.015, 28A.225.020, 28A.225.025, 28A.225.030, 28A.225.035, 28A.225.090, 2.56.140, 28A.225.900